Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Exped Synmat Hyperlite Duo (double sleeping mat)

-Our sleeping bags are from MEC – the closest are this one for me and this one for JR
+MEC sleeping bag – the closest are this one for me and this one for JR

 Clothing-wise, we wear a lot of Icebreaker merino wool base layers and socks, plus Prana hiking pants, Arc’teryx jackets and hiking boots by Salomon and Oboz.